mqq-marek/ProjectEuler-254/README.md

 Yesterday we noticed that, the prospect number n has digits ordered from smallest to highest.

-We fonded also some reduction property - n does not have digit 0 and n has only one digit 1 (11 digits can be replaced by 2 which makes smaller number because number is horter by one digit).
+We find also some reduction property - n does not have digit 0 and n has only one digit 1 (11 digits can be replaced by 2 which makes smaller number because number is horter by one digit).

-If we apply the same redustion rules to others digit we can easily find that:
+If we apply the same reduction rules to others digit we can easily find that:
 - f(222) = f(3) as 2!+2!+2! = 3!
 - f(3333) = f(4)